-As of January 2, 2010, the Company has three share-based compensation plans, which are described below.
-The compensation cost that has been charged against operations for those plans under FASB ASC 718 was \$0.9 million and \$1.8 million during 2009 and 2008, respectively.
-The Company recognized no income tax benefit for share-based compensation arrangements for fiscal year 2009.
-The Company recognized an income tax benefit, net of valuation allowances, for share-based compensation arrangements of \$326,000 for fiscal year 2008.
+As of January 1, 2011, the Company has two share-based compensation plans under which awards are outstanding, which are described below.
+The compensation cost that has been charged against operations for those plans under FASB ASC 718 was \$0.3 million and \$0.9 million during 2010 and 2009, respectively.
+The Company recognized no income tax benefit for share-based compensation arrangements for fiscal years 2010 and 2009.
 In addition, no compensation costs related to these arrangements were capitalized in either year.
-As of January 2, 2010, unrecognized compensation cost, net of estimated forfeitures, related to the unvested portion of all share-based compensation arrangements was approximately \$0.4 million and is expected to be recognized over a weighted-average period of approximately 15 months.
+As of January 1, 2011, unrecognized compensation cost, net of estimated forfeitures, related to the unvested portion of all share-based compensation arrangements was approximately \$0.1 million and is expected to be recognized over a weighted-average period of approximately 10 months.
 The Company has historically issued and expects to continue to issue new shares to satisfy stock option exercises, vesting of nonvested stock or purchases of shares under the Employee Stock Purchase Plan.